 Calculates the reputation of indicators of this type.
 The verdict (reputation) is only associated with the specific indicator on which it’s run (not the indicator type).
 The command returns the reputation of the indicator as an entry with entry context and in some cases also returns context values that can be mapped to the custom fields of the indicator.
-The results of the reputation command do not print to the war room in the indicator extraction flow.
+The results of the reputation command do not print to the war room in the auto-extract flow.

-Select the Indicator layout.
+Select the Indicator Layout.

 The output of the reputation script is a verdict score, which is used as the basis for the indicator verdict.
 Reputation scripts must be tagged reputation in order to appear in the dropdown for the indicator type.

 The results of reputation scripts do not print to the war room in the extraction flow.

 The enhancement script is not part of the indicator extraction flow, and are run manually on the indicator type.
 For example, domain reputation, email reputation, parse email files, etc.

 After indicators are identified, you can go to the indicator quick view, click the Actions button and run an enhancement script directly on an indicator.
 In order for these scripts to be available in the drop-down menu, they need the enhancement tag.